grafana/mimir/docs/api/_index.md

 Creates or updates a rule group.
 This endpoint expects a request with `Content-Type: application/yaml` header and the rules **YAML** definition in the request body, and returns `202` on success.

+The `source_tenants` field allows aggregating data from multiple tenants while evaluating a rule group.
+The expressions of each rule in the group will be evaluated against the data of all tenants in `source_tenants`.
+If `source_tenants` is empty or omitted, then the tenant under which the group is created will be treated as the `source_tenant`.
+A rule group with a non-empty `source_tenants` is a federated rule group.
+Federated rule groups are skipped during evaluation by default; use the `-ruler.tenant-federation.enabled=true` CLI flag (or its respective YAML config option) to change this.

+During evaluation query limits applied to single tenants are also applied to each query in the rule group.
+For example, if `tenant-a` has a federated rule group with `source_tenants: [tenant-b, tenant-c]`, then query limits for `tenant-b` and `tenant-c` will be applied.
+If any of these limits is exceeded, the whole evaluation will fail.
+No partial results will be saved.
+The same "no partial results" guarantee applies to queries failing for other reasons (e.g. ingester unavailability).

+__Considerations:__ Federated rule groups allow data from multiple source tenants to be pulled into a single destination tenant.
+Consequently, tenants with read privileges over the destination tenant's data via [cross-tenant query federation](../proposals/cross-tenant-query-federation.md) will have the same privileges over the federated rule group's results.
+For example, `tenant-a` has a federated rule group that aggregates over `tenant-b`'s data (e.g. `sum(metric_b)`) and writes the result back into `tenant-a`'s storage (e.g. `sum:metric_b`). `tenant-c` who has access to `tenant-a`'s data, now also has access to `sum:metric_b`, even though they don't have access to the original `metric_b` and cannot perform the `sum(metric_b)` against `tenant-b` themselves.

 _This experimental endpoint is disabled by default and can be enabled via the `-experimental.ruler.enable-api` CLI flag (or its respective YAML config option)._

 _Requires [authentication](#authentication)._